kubernetes/autoscaler/vertical-pod-autoscaler/enhancements/7571-support-pod-level-resources/README.md

 With the introduction of pod-level recommendations and pod-level resources, the updater must make eviction and in-place update decisions for these Pods.
 Achieve this by making the following updates to its source code:

 1. Extend the [GetUpdatePriority](https://github.com/kubernetes/autoscaler/blob/master/vertical-pod-autoscaler/pkg/updater/priority/priority_processor.go#L45) method to evaluate pod-level recommendations as well.
 The updated method verifies whether pod-level recommendations fall outside the recommended range, calculates the pod-level `resourceDiff`, and checks whether a scale-up occurs.
 The function should still return a single `PodPriority` struct.
 For example, if a multi-container Pod requires resource management for only one container and at the pod level, run `GetUpdatePriority` for that container and for the pod level.
+2. Calculate Pod-level patches and recommendations dynamically as defined in section [Proposal](#proposal).

+#### Handling Container Addition and Removal

+The proposed dynamic Pod-level recommendation calculation for the updater and the admission controller handles cases where a user adds or removes a container from a running Pod.
+For the rules proposed by this AEP, see section [Proposal](#proposal).

 #### Validation